Please update your browser

 To add the GIF file to your project,

-Then, select your GIF file from the Downloads folder.
+Then, select your GIF file from the downloads folder.

 It may take a few seconds for the GIF to upload,

-Once the GIF uploads, it appears in your Sprites list.
+Once the GIF uploads, it appears in your sprites list.

 It also displays over your animation.

 Scratch breaks it up into separate costumes, or frames.

-To see what this looks like, click the Costumes tab, and click several costumes.
+To see what this looks like, click the costumes tab,

-Next, animate these costumes into a moving image.
+Next, animate into a moving image.

-To switch costumes, click the “scripts tab,”and select the “looks” menu.
+To switch costumes, click the code tab

-Click the “next costume” block a few times
+Click the next costume block a few times

 Then, drag it out.

 Right now, you have to click the block

 Put the code to test.

 Great, it works, but only the first few costumes show.

 To make all the costumes show,

-Click on the “costumes tab,” then scroll to the bottom to see the total number
+then scroll down to the bottom to see the total number

-Type that number into the “repeat” block.
+Types that number into the repeat block.

-The code worked, but the program cycles through the different costumes much faster than in the episode.
+through the different costumes much faster

 To slow it down, add a pause between costume changes.

-From “control,” add a “wait” block under “next costume.”
+From control, add a wait block under next costume.